Things to remember during the pandemic

 Download the Koronavilkku app on your phone

-The app helps you find people who may have coronavirus infection.
+The app helps find people who may be infected with COVID-19.
 If you are diagnosed with an infection, you can report it anonymously on the app.
 The app also notifies you in case you have been in contact with an infected person.

 Koronavilkku is safe to use.
-The Koronavilkku app is provided by the Finnish Institute for Health and Welfare (THL) and it works in Finland.
+The Koronavilkku app is provided by the National Institute for Health and Welfare (THL), and it works in Finland.

-You can download the app free of charge on the Koronavilkku.fi/en website.
+You can download the app free of charge at Koronavilkku.fi/en.
+The app is available in Finnish, Swedish and English.
+(InfoFinland.fi)

 Early childhood education